awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 Create a Java package in the **main/java** folder named **com.example.sqs**.
 The Java files must go into this package.

+(SM: The repo does not contain a 'test' folder as shown in the screenshot.
+Recapture screenshot.)

 ![AWS Messaging application](images/project.png)

 Create the following Java classes:

 + **MessageData** - Used as the model for this application.
 + **App** - Used as the base class for the Spring Boot application.
-+ **MessageController** - Used as the Spring Boot controller that handles HTTP requests.
++ **MainController** - Used as the Spring Boot controller that handles HTTP requests.
 + **SendReceiveMessages** - Uses the Amazon SQS API to process messages.

 ### MessageData class